tal66/expenses-tracker/README.md

 - Suggestions and insights

-Possible TODO: add automation to download the pdf files as well, and not just the Excel files, and compare the sums to be sure that the Excel data is full and correct (the pdf is always final).
+Done: ~~Possible TODO~~: add automation to download the pdf files as well, and compare sums to be sure that the Excel data is full and correct (the pdf is always final).

 ## Install